Representations of the elliptic affine Hecke algebras: Lurie's approach to -equivariant cohomology

 \subsection{Completion}

-Let $\{E_T^n\mid n\in\bbN\}$ be the Borel construction of classifying spaces, that is, a system of finite $T$-spaces such that the $T$-actions are free, and each $E^n_T$ is contractible in $E^N_T$ for $N$ big enough.
+In this subsection we assume $T$ is a torus.
+Let $\{E_T^n\mid n\in\bbN\}$ be the Borel construction of classifying spaces, that is, a system of finite $T$-spaces such that the $T$-actions are free, and each $E^n_T$ is contractible in $E^N_T$ for $N$ large enough. $E^n_{T+}$ is the space obtained by adding a base point to $E^n_T$.
 The following theorem is a generalization of the Atiyah-Segal completion theorem.
 It is true for any periodic ring spectrum $A$.
-For simplicity, we assume further that $A$ is even and periodic.
+For simplicity, we assume further that $A$ is even.

-\begin{prop} Let $A$ be even and periodic.
-Assume $\calF_T(X)$ is a coherent sheaf on $\catA^{der}_T$.
-Let $I$ be the sheaf of ideals on $\catA_T$ corresponding to the identity point $1\in \catA_T$.
-The natural map $\calF^*_T(X)\to \calF^*_T( X\times_T E_T^n)$ induces an isomorphism where the left hand side is the completion with respect to the $I$-adic topology. \end{prop} \begin{proof} We follow the original proof in \cite[\S~3]{AS}.
-First we prove this in the special case when $T=S^1$.
-Let $E^n_T=SV^n$ where $V^n$ is an complex vector space of dimension $n$ with $S^1$-action by scaling, and $SV^n$ is the unit sphere in $V^n$.
+\begin{prop} Let $A$ be even and periodic, and $I$ be the sheaf of ideals on $\catA^{der}_T$ corresponding to the zero section $0\in \catA^{der}_T$.
+If $\wt\calF_T(X)$ is coherent, then the natural map $\wt\calF^*_T(X)\to \wt\calF^*_T( X\wedge E_{T+}^n)$ induces an isomorphism where the left hand side is the completion with respect to the $I$-adic topology. \end{prop} \begin{proof} We follow the original proof in \cite[\S~3]{AS}.
+First we prove it in the special case when $T=S^1$.
+Let $E^n_T=SV^n$ where $V^n$ is an complex vector space of dimension $n$ with $S^1$-action by rotation, and $SV^n$ is the unit sphere in $V^n$.
 Let $DV^n$ be the unit disk.
-The Thom space $Th(V^n)$ is the homotopy cofiber of the inclusion $SV^n\to DV^n$.
 Then there is a long exact sequence of coherent sheaves on $\catA_T:$